-The 62 initial and new business rate schedules may be summarized as follows:
+The 71 initial and new business rate schedules may be summarized as follows:

-- 33 rate schedules are currently marketed.
+- 35 rate schedules are currently marketed.
 The certification for currently marketed rate schedules is based on sufficiency to cover anticipated costs under moderately adverse experience, and that there are no increases anticipated over the life of the form.
-Of these currently marketed rates: - With respect to 32 of these rate schedules, the certifications indicated the respective rate schedule was sufficient using language substantively similar to that in the Rate Filing Standards. - With respect to one certification, the rate schedule was certified as sufficient to cover costs under moderately adverse experience, but not that no increases are anticipated.
-A new business rate refresh schedule has since been filed for this product and is currently under review. - 29 rate schedules are no longer marketed.
+Of these currently marketed rates: - With respect to 28 of these rate schedules, the certifications indicated the respective rate schedule was sufficient using language substantively similar to that in the Rate Filing Standards. - With respect to seven of these rate schedules, the certifications indicated that margins may no longer be sufficient. - For one rate schedule, the company intends to cease marketing and may seek rate increases on in-force business. - For two rate schedules, the companies filed rate refreshes for new business with the Compact Office, and the new rate schedules were approved in 2020. - For four rate schedules associated with one company, the company intends to cease marketing these rate schedules, and new business will be issued on other Compact-approved forms where the rates have been certified as sufficient. - 35 rate schedules are no longer marketed.
 The certification for rate schedules that are no longer marketed is based on sufficiency to cover anticipated costs under best estimate assumptions.
-Of these rate schedules no longer marketed: - With respect to 22 rate schedules, the certifications indicated the respective rate schedule was sufficient using language substantively similar to that in the Rate Filing Standards. - With respect to four rate schedules associated with one company, the certification regarding sufficiency has not yet been made due to in-progress analysis. - O With respect to three rate schedules, the certification was the rate schedules were no longer sufficient to cover anticipated costs under best estimate assumptions.
-In each case, a plan of action has been submitted and in-force rate action on these rate schedules may be anticipated.
+Of these rate schedules no longer marketed: - With respect to 28 rate schedules, the certifications indicated the respective rate schedule was sufficient using language substantively similar to that in the Rate Filing Standards. - As reported last year, one company who has four rate schedules continues to report the rate schedules may no longer be sufficient.
+A plan of action was expected by July 1, 2020 but has not yet been provided due to in-progress analysis.
+These certifications have been incomplete for the last two certification years.
+The Compact Office will provide more details in its confidential regulator-only report to Compacting States where these rate schedules have been approved. - O As reported last year, three rate schedules associated with two companies submitted certifications that their respective rate schedules were no longer sufficient to cover anticipated costs under best estimate assumptions.
+In each case, a request for an in-force rate increase under 15% was submitted in early 2020 and have since been approved by the Compact Office.
+The Compact Office has kept affected Compacting States informed of the status of these filings.